 Recurring conferences, symposia, and other meetings

-- OpenCon (see website for OpenCon 2016) is an annual event, parts of which are webcast to allow remote participation.
+- OpenCon (see website for OpenCon 2018) was long held annually, with parts livestreamed to allow remote participation.
 The OpenCon community also sponsors community calls on various topics, including some especially for early-career librarians.

 - NISO holds various educational programs in the form of webinars and virtual conferences (long webinars).
 Those at NISO member institutions, plus members of the Library Standards Alliance, can attend for free (webinars) or at reduced rates when purchased by the institutions (virtual conferences).

 - CERN hosts a Workshop on Innovations in Scholarly Communication in odd-numbered years (see the website for OAI9, held in 2015).

 - PKP International Scholarly Publishing Conferences – has been held in odd-numbered years